MostafaHassan/boappa-facility-to-google-calendar-schedule-automation/README.md

 # Boappa to Google Calendar Schedule Automation

+## Synchronization Details

+- **One-way Sync:** The synchronization is one-way only, from Boappa to Google Calendar.
+Changes made in Google Calendar will not be reflected back in Boappa.
+- **Interval:** Synchronization occurs every x hours (it is up to you).
+- **Time Range:** Only bookings up to 30 days in advance are synchronized (you can change that in the code).
+- **Calendar:** You should create a new calendar in your google calendar for the reservations, as you might otherwise lose events.
+- **Event Cleanup:** All events within the 30-day (can be modified) period are deleted before new reservations are added.
+This ensures that duplicates are avoided and any canceled bookings are removed.

+## Summary

+This automation streamlines the booking management process by keeping our Google Calendar up-to-date with the latest bookings from Boappa, reducing manual checks and administrative tasks.

+## Implementation
 This guide will walk you through setting up the Boappa to Google Calendar Schedule Automation integration.
 This tool automatically creates events in Google Calendar based on whole-day facility bookings made in Boappa.

 ## Prerequisites